digigaia/kudu/dune/README.md

 - check some use cases from here: https://docs.eosnetwork.com/docs/latest/node-operation/api-node/ can we fulfill them?

+- embed deploy_eos_image.py in the binary so we can run "dune build-image" from anywhere

 # README

 Here is a list of workflows that should be enabled by the `dune` utility